nilearn/nilearn/doc/manipulating_images/input_output.rst

     .thickness, .curv, .sulc, .annot, .label)
   * A 1D Numpy array with a value for each of vertex of the surface.

-**Nisurf-data-2D** Simmilarly, some functions require 2D Nisurf-data-like input, which we call Nisurfs-data or Nisurf-data-2D.
+**Nisurf-data-2D** Similarly, some functions require 2D Nisurf-data-like input, which we call Nisurfs-data or Nisurf-data-2D.
 Accepted input arguments are:

   * A string with a file path to a 2D surface file